flanksource/docs/canary-checker/docs/scripting/gotemplate.md

 Converts the input to an `int64` (64-bit signed integer).

-This function attempts to convert most types of input (strings, numbers, and booleans), but behaviour when the input can not be converted is undefined and subject to change.
-Unconvertable inputs may result in errors, or `0` or `-1`.
+This function attempts to convert most types of input (strings, numbers, and booleans), but behavior when the input can not be converted is undefined and subject to change.
+Unconvertible inputs may result in errors, or `0` or `-1`.

 Floating-point numbers (with decimal points) are truncated.

 ```go
 {{conv.ToInt64 "9223372036854775807"}} // 9223372036854775807